gzwei1/moviefilter_react_JS/README.md

 use of component of react results in less code, and easier to maintain.

-2 problems:
+3 problems:

-1.css modules in react --- tagname affects other modules;
+1. css modules in react --- tagname affects other modules;

-2.vanila js import css not working.
+2. vanila js import css not working.

-3.pagebutton doesn't have ... in pagination package.
+3. pagebutton doesn't have ... in pagination package.